 Then slice the beef super thin, spread it on a plate, and place slices of onion rings on top.

-In a pot on medium high heat, fry shallots, lemongrass and ginger with oil for a couple of minutes.
+In a pot on medium high heat, add oil and fry shallots, lemongrass and ginger for a couple of minutes.

-Bring to a boil, then reduce heat to low and let it simmer for 15 minutes.
+Then add remaining broth ingredients.
+Bring it to a boil then reduce heat to low and let it simmer for 15 minutes.

 When serving it, you can either just use the pot, or you can transfer the broth into a hotpot pot and strain the ingredients, so you just have the clear broth.

-Immerse beef into broth with the sliced onions and cook to desired doneness.
+Immerse beef into broth with the sliced onions and cook to desired doneness — since the slices are paper-thin, this usually only takes 5-10 seconds, just until the beef turns from red to pink/opaque.

-Roll with herbs, unripened plantain sliced very thin, rice vermicelli noodles and pineapple sliced super thin.
+Roll with herbs, unripe plantain sliced very thin, rice vermicelli noodles and pineapple sliced super thin.